If you’ve challenged yourself in high school, chances are you’ll be prepared to meet the rigors of Centre’s academic environment.

 - Four years of mathematics

 - Two or more years of one foreign language

 In making admission decisions, we give most weight to quality of high school coursework, achievement in those courses, and teacher evaluations.
 Application evaluation is complex and takes time.

-Admission Tests.
-We accept the SAT or ACT.
-We “superscore” the SAT only.
+We accept SAT-1 (old or new) or ACT.
+We “superscore” the SAT only, and will superscore only from the same version of the test (old or new).
 All international applicants applying to Centre for whom English is not their first language must submit official results from either the TOEFL or the IELTS exam.
 Our required minimum for the TOEFL is 90 and our required minimum for the IELTS is 7.0.